13 March 2023

 Daffodils (Narcissus) in spring at Kew © RBG Kew

-Start at Cherry Walk behind the Palm House and continue through to Asano Avenue (near the Temperate House) to see many varieties, including the delicate pink blossoms of Prunus 'Hokusai'
+Our magnolias and Japanese cherry blossoms are at their blooming best.
+Start in the Magnolia Glade before heading to Cherry Walk behind the Palm House and then through to Asano Avenue (near the Temperate House) to see many varieties, including the delicate pink blossoms of Prunus 'Hokusai'

 Keep an eye on our Instagram to see when the cherry trees are in bloom.